Table of Contents

 be listed.
 If any of them are given, then only the types specified on the

-in a partition table in the volume system.
-Unallocated volumes are virtually
+in a partition table in the volume system AND can store data.
+Unallocated

-and describe where the partition tables and other metadata structures are
+and unallocated volumes and describe where the partition tables and other

 # mmls disk_image.dd